 The 11km, mainly traffic free, route links Bovey Tracey to Moretonhampstead.
 It follows the line of the old railway, which was closed to passengers in 1959, taking you through the National Trust Parke Estate and past the picturesque villlage of Lustleigh.

-Many more routes on our Cycling Pages.
+Many more routes on our Cycling Pages

 Marvellous Maps!